-The enclosed information explains the process and the advanced technology lens options now available.
-These implants not only replace your natural cloudy lens with a clear one, but can also reduce your dependency on glasses.
-Your surgeon will help you decide which option is best suited for you.
-Since this new technology was not available a few years ago, I urge you to carefully consider your lens options prior to your procedure.
-Don't hesitate to ask if you have any questions regarding your procedure.
+implants not only replace your natural cloudy lens with a clear surgeon will help you decide which option is best suited for you.
+Since this new technology was not available a few years ago, we urge you to carefully consider your lens options prior to your procedure.
+Don't hesitate to ask if you have any questions

-By choosing Graystone, you have chosen an entire surgical team at our on-site Surgery Center committed to your best possible visual outcome.
+By choosing Graystone, you have chosen an entire surgical team visual outcome.
 We look forward to serving you.